Maha TET 2019 English Question Paper & Answer Key (Set-B)

 Ans:- (4) was understanding

-(12) Choose the most suitable alternative in accordingly with correct use of tense.
+(12) Choose the most suitable alternative accordingly with the correct use of tense.

 (1) Sanjana did not cook her breakfast yet